-Early in 2019 Nancy organised a residency at Victoria Baths in Manchester and invited artists taking part in the Islington Mill Art Academy to explore what a residency could be.
+Early in 2019 during a residency at Victoria Baths in Manchester artists from Islington Mill Art Academy explored what a residency could be.
 With a bursary from CVAN we invited artist and curator, Alison Kershaw who has experience making work and curating exhibitions at Victoria Baths, support the group in setting up their residency which took place in July 2019.
 In total six of artists worked collaboratively and on individual responses to the spaces.
 The collective was invited to exhibit its work at the end of the residency in the Female Pool at the Baths in September 2019 during a Swim for Restoration event and open weekend.

 Ruby Unsworth, a sound artist created work using contact microphones and filmed a performance of her moving around the pool and listening to the sounds of a pool devoid of water.

 Paddy O’Donnell, sculptor identified the rear modernist changing rooms that appeared to be a later addition to the interior architecture, he responded by creating a site specific aquarium that was lit and animated with fish-like forms torn from paper.

 Hanaa Cara, used photography, film and drawing to explore the idea of hauntism in the superintendents flat.
 Distorted sound recordings and film echoed eerily in one of the rooms, the second room displayed abstract photographic images of peeling wallpaper and decaying plasterwork alongside photographs of the artist in corpse-like poses taken in the space.

 Donna Wood, collected films about swimming and made a film responding to a room full of hoarded clothes and displayed this work in a cubicle installation that was filled with clothes and accompanied by a folk music soundtrack.
 She also painted her impressions of the patterns in the baths onto large canvases that were displayed independently in the pool alongside a filmed watery reflection self portrait.